 Which are the healthiest takeaway foods?

-Buying takeaway can be a good way to support local businesses – important in the current economic climate – and if you order smart, Cindy believes takeaway food can be enjoyed once to twice a week.
+Buying takeaway can be a good way to support local businesses – important in the current economic climate – and if you order smart, Margaret believes takeaway food can be enjoyed once to twice a week.

-These are Cindy’s top tips for ordering healthier takeaway foods:
+Check out these top tips for ordering healthier takeaway foods:

 Watch portion sizes